YU000jp/logseq-plugin-some-menu-extender/README.md

 > Rename from `SomeMenuExtender` at 2023/06/10

-- This plugin provides several features that are currently in the development stage.
+- Provides several features that are currently in the development stage.

 > This plugin still has room for improvement.
 Please let me know if you encounter any issues or have any ideas for enhancement.